StackVista/stackstate-docs/use/stackstate-ui/analytics.md

 ---
-description: StackState Self-hosted v5.1.x
+description: Rancher Observability Self-hosted v5.1.x
 ---

 # Analytics

 ## Overview

 The analytics environment allows you to directly query the [4T data model](../concepts/4t_data_model.md).
-The analytics environment uses the StackState Scripting Language \(STSL\) as the basis for querying StackState, so you can build and test your StackState scripts here.
+The analytics environment uses the Rancher Observability Scripting Language \(STSL\) as the basis for querying Rancher Observability, so you can build and test your Rancher Observability scripts here.

 Queries created in the analytics environment can be used to investigate issues, automate processes and build reports.
 Here are some examples of queries that you could execute: